johnballantyne/qbws/docs/qbws-api.md

 Returns an array of sample QBXML requests

 **Kind**: global function
+**Summary**: These QBXML requests are hard coded in to provide examples.
+This should be replaced with something dynamic.
 **Returns**: <code>String</code> &#124; <code>Array</code> - QBXML requests: CustomerQuery, InvoiceQuery and
   BillQuery
 <a name="parseForVersion"></a>